Compliance

 • Profiling for significant decisions

-• "Do Not Sell or Share My Personal Information" link (or similar)
+• "Do Not Sell or Share My Personal Information" link (or similar clear language)

 • Recognition of universal opt-out signals (required in some states)